davidtran001/HeyGen-Assignment/README.md

 ## Overview

 The `hgclient` package provides a client library to query a video translation status endpoint.
 Instead of making repeated calls manually and handling logic for timing and retries, you can rely on the `hgclient.Client` to handle the polling.
-The client polls the server until one of the following states is reached:
+The client polls the server until one of the following states is reached `completed`, `error`, or `timeout`.

-- **Completed:** The server reports that the translation is finished.
-- **Error:** The server encountered an error.
-- **Timeout:** The client stops waiting after a configurable maximum wait time.

 It uses an exponential backoff strategy for polling, starting with a short initial interval and doubling it until a maximum wait interval is reached.
 This helps balance server load without causing significant delays for the client.